Analysis of Linear Mode Connectivity via Permutation-Based Weight Matching: With Insights into Other Permutation Search Methods: Background and Preliminaries

 \citet{Entezari_arxiv_2022} conjectured that for SGD solutions $\parama$ and $\paramb$, there exists a permutation $\pi$ such that LMC holds between $\parama$ and $\pi(\paramb)$ with high probability.
 Afterward, \citet{Ainsworth_ICLR_2023} proposed WM, straight-through estimator (STE), and activation matching (AM) as methods for finding such permutations.
 This subsection explains WM, which is the main focus of this paper.
 AM and STE are discussed in \cref{sec:AM,sec:STE}.

-In WM, we search for a permutation that minimizes the $L_2$ distance between two models\footnote{Although only the weights are considered here, the biases can also be dealt with by concatenating the biases and the weights.}:
+In WM, we search for a permutation that minimizes the $L^2$ distance between two models\footnote{Although only the weights are considered here, the biases can also be dealt with by concatenating the biases and the weights.}:

 where, without loss of generality, let $\bmP_{L} = \bmI$ and $\bmP_0 = \bmI$, and $\bmI$ is an identity matrix.
 This minimization problem is known as the sum of the bilinear assignments problem, which is NP-hard~\citep{Koopmans_Econometrica_1957,Sahni_ACM_1976,Ainsworth_ICLR_2023}.
-Recently, \citet{Pena_CVPR_2023} proposed solving \cref{eq:wm} using Sinkhorn's algorithm~\citep{Adams_arxiv_2011} by considering it as an optimal transport problem.
+Recently, \citet{Pena_CVPR_2023} proposed solving \cref{eq:wm} using Sinkhorn's algorithm~\citep{Adams_arxiv_2011} by using an optimal transport problem.
 We adopt their method because it allows for the optimization of all layers simultaneously, unlike the method by \cite{Ainsworth_ICLR_2023}, and potentially finds better solutions.